 From steps to consider to what you want your branding to convey, we know a thing or two about how to create effective branding for both product and service-based businesses.
-This doesn’t just include brand design, but brand story and any future applications for that branding.
+This doesn’t just include brand design, but content guidelines and any future applications for that branding.

 Sound complicated?
 It actually isn’t.
 Here’s how it’s done.